-We carried out our experiments with a TITAN X (Pascal architecture) GPU and an Intel Xeon (R) CPU E5 3.50 GHz x8 with a 31.2 GiB memory.
-All experiments are conducted on the PyTorch deep learning framework.
-We trained the ST-GCN for $30$ epochs with stochastic gradient descent (SGD) optimization algorithm with a base learning rate of $0.01$ and then we decreased the learning rate using a step approach by diving the learning rate by $10$ at every $10$ epochs, we set the weight decay to $0.0005$.
-In order to avoid overfitting, we used a random dropout with $0.5$ probability.
-We also performed data augmentation; firstly, we performed random affine transformations which apply random combinations of different angle, translation and scaling factors on the skeleton sequences of all consequent frames.
-Secondly, we randomly sampled fragments from the skeleton sequences of consequent frames.
+We carried out our experiments with a TITAN X (Pascal architecture) GPU and an Intel Xeon (R) CPU E5 $3.50$ GHz$\times8$ with a $31.2$ GiB memory.
+All experiments are conducted on the PyTorch deep learning framework \cite{pytorch}.

-For test, we used the Leave-one-user-out (LOUO) experimentation split set which is provided by JIGSAWS.
+For testing, we used the Leave-one-user-out (LOUO) experimentation split set which is provided by JIGSAWS.
 In the LOUO setup for cross-validation, there are eight folds, each one consisting of data from one of the eight subjects.
 We reported the average accuracy of all eight folds.
 We predicted the gesture label at every $3$ frames that is, $10$ frames per second.
-We compared the results of our model with the JIGSAWS Benchmark and the more recent Convolutional Neural Network based studies (Table \ref{table:results}).
+We compared the results of our model with the JIGSAWS Benchmark and the more recent CNN based studies (Table \ref{table:results}).

 \textit{Suturing} task of JIGSAWS dataset has the chance baseline for gesture recognition of $10\%$ ( there are $10$ different gestures available).
 Our results demonstrate $68 (67.86) \%$ average accuracy on this dataset which suggests a significant improvement.
 Our experimental results show that learned spatial temporal graph representations of surgical videos are informative and they perform well in terms of recognizing low-level surgical activities (gestures) even when used individually.